 The union of a baptized man and a baptized woman in Holy Matrimony is the beginning of a domestic church, which is the smallest unit of the universal Catholic Church.
 The love of a husband and a wife is a love between them; there are not two loves but one love that unites them (from “Love and Responsibility” by St. Pope John Paul II).
-There is a third element between spouses, yet that element makes them one.
+Their love is a third element between spouses making them one.
 Does that remind us of another mystery?

 In Holy Matrimony, the Holy Spirit transforms a natural man-woman love relationship to mirror the love and life of the Blessed Trinity.
-A marriage open to the work of the Holy Spirit is foundational to the domestic church - just as it is the Holy Spirit Who animates the life of the universal Church.
+The Holy Spirit, the Third Person of the Holy Trinity is the love between the Father and the Son.
+A marriage open to the work of the Holy Spirit is foundational to the domestic church – just as it is the Holy Spirit Who animates the life of the universal Church.

 A Missionary Marriage

-The vital center both in a Christian marriage and the Church is Jesus Christ, Who through His passion, death and resurrection opened for us the power of God that transforms the natural into supernatural.
-United together in Christ, the Christian marriage is a missionary marriage because as leaders of our families, we - parents are the “first heralds of the Good News to our children.”
+Christian parents consider their family as the first mission field.
+As leaders of our families, we – parents are the “first heralds of the Good News to our children.”
 Spouses must be united in mind and heart to build the family as a domestic church.
 Marital unity is essential to our vocation as parents.